Automatic Synthesis of Diverse Weak Supervision Sources for Behavior Analysis: Methods

 \subsection{Downstream Tasks}

-\textbf{Active Learning}.
-Active learning is a learning paradigm where the learning algorithm can selectively query for new data to be labeled.
-Here, we consider the setting where labels from task-level labeling functions are included as additional features for a downstream classifier.
-The downstream classifier's predictions are used to select data for labeling by experts.
-To evaluate generated labeling functions in active learning settings, we consider the performance of downstream classifiers at multiple data amounts.
-Given a list $A$ of increasing labeled data amounts, at each amount we generate new labeling functions, train a downstream classifier, and select data points for labeling to form the next amount batch.
-An exact description of our active learning setup for {\algname} can be found in algorithm \ref{alg:active_learning}.
+We describe two downstream tasks in which weak labels can be used.
+These examples, which our experiments are based on, are just a subset of the many weakly supervised learning frameworks in existence such as ASTRA~\cite{karamanolakis2021self}. \textbf{Active Learning}.
+Active learning is a paradigm where the learning algorithm can selectively query for new data to be labeled.
+Here, we use labels from task-level LFs as additional features for a downstream classifier.
+The downstream classifier's predictions are used to select data for labeling.
+To evaluate generated LFs in active learning settings, we consider the performance of downstream classifiers at multiple data amounts.
+Given a sorted list $A$ of data amounts, at each amount we generate new LFs, train a downstream classifier, and select data points for labeling to form the next batch.
+An exact description of our active learning setup for {\algname} can be found in Algorithm \ref{alg:active_learning}.

 \textbf{Weak Supervision}.
-Weak supervision consists of many components, including the generative label model used to generate weak labels for unlabeled samples.
-Using no ground truth labels, the generative model produces probabilistic estimates (``weak labels'') for the true labels $Y_U$ of an unlabeled set $X_U$ by modeling the labeling function outputs $\Lambda(X_U)$.
-These weak labels and unlabeled samples can then be used to augment labeled datasets in downstream tasks.
+Weak supervision frameworks generally depend on a generative label model weakly label unlabeled samples.
+Using no ground truth labels, the generative model produces probabilistic estimates (``weak labels'') for the true labels $Y_U$ of an unlabeled set $X_U$ by modeling the LF outputs $\Lambda(X_U)$.
+Weakly labeled data can then be used to augment labeled datasets in downstream tasks.

 To evaluate {\algname} in weak supervision settings, we start with a small labeled dataset $D_L$ and a list of unlabeled data amounts $A$.
-Labeling functions are generated using the small labeled dataset and abstain using the method in \cite{varma2018snuba}.
-Then, weak labels are generated from these labeling functions for all unlabeled data using the generative model.
-For each unlabeled data amount $A_i \in A$, a random set $D_{PL}$ of $A_i$ unlabeled data points and weak labels is selected and the performance of a downstream classifier is measured using the training set $D_L \cup D_{PL}$.
-An exact description of our weak supervision setup can be found in algorithm \ref{alg:weak_sup}.
+LFs are generated using the small labeled dataset and abstain using the method in \cite{varma2018snuba}.
+Then, weak labels are generated from these LFs for all unlabeled data using the generative model.
+For each data amount $A_i \in A$, a random set $D_{PL}$ of $A_i$ weakly labeled data points is selected and the performance of a downstream classifier is measured using the training set $D_L \cup D_{PL}$.
+An exact description of our weak supervision setup is in Algorithm \ref{alg:weak_sup}.